 *For this recipe you’ll need a large 6qt dutch oven, or large oven-proof heavy-bottom stockpot, a wooden spoon, and a blender or food processor — or hand-held immersion blender (which is what I used).

 Oh!
-Just in case you’re wondering, after trying my black-eyed peas, the boyfriend now loves and adores hem.
-He bit into these, shook his head with frustration and said, “Those are the best I’ve ever had in my life.
+Just in case you’re wondering, after trying my black-eyed peas, the boyfriend now loves and adores them.
+He spooned them into his mouth, shook his head with frustration and said, “Those are the best I’ve ever had in my life.
 That is exactly how they should taste, I don’t even need teeth to eat those!” and then he started cussing lol.
-Ahh, the simple joys of a good home-cook
+Ahh, the simple joys of a good home cook

 - 3 qts water

 - 3 tbsp coarse grey sea salt (any salt will work)

 - 6 oz salted pork (or bacon), chopped or sliced into chunks

 - 2 medium onions, diced (about 2 cups)

 - ½ - 1 tsp crushed red pepper flakes

 - coarse grey sea salt & freshly ground black pepper, to taste